Zuan-Khalik/TOOFAB/README.md

 where

 - out is a MATLAB struct containing all the output variables, such as the output voltage, the concentrations and the potentials.
 - input_current contains information about the current profile.
 This field can be provided either as an array which contains the current levels at each specified time sample, or as a function which takes the output voltage, current, concentration and potentials, and the parameters as input and mainly provides the current as output.
-The latter form is especially useful when the battery is desired to be controlled in a closed-loop.
+The latter form is especially useful when the battery is desired to be controlled in closed-loop.
 - tf specifies the simulation time
 - init_cond specifies the initial condition, which can be either an initial State-of-Charge (SoC), as a value between 0 and 1, or an initial voltage.
 If init_cond is chosen to be larger than 2, the toolbox assumes that init_cond specifies an initial voltage.
 - param is a struct containing all the model parameters, and simulation parameters, such as the temporal and spatial grid discretization variables.